broadinstitute/cromwell/README.md

 This endpoint accepts a POST request with a `multipart/form-data` encoded body.
 The form fields that may be included are:

-* `wdlSource` - *Required* Contains the WDL file to submit for execution.
+* `workflowSource` - *Required* Contains the workflow source file to submit for execution.
 * `workflowInputs` - *Optional* JSON file containing the inputs.
-A skeleton file can be generated from [wdltool](https://github.com/broadinstitute/wdltool) using the "inputs" subcommand.
+For WDL workflows a skeleton file can be generated from [wdltool](https://github.com/broadinstitute/wdltool) using the "inputs" subcommand.
 * `workflowInputs_n` - *Optional* Where `n` is an integer.
 JSON file containing the 'n'th set of auxiliary inputs.
 * `workflowOptions` - *Optional* JSON file containing options for this workflow execution.
 See the [run](#run) CLI sub-command for some more information about this.
 * `customLabels` - *Optional* JSON file containing a set of custom labels to apply to this workflow.
 See [Labels](#labels) for the expected format.
-* `wdlDependencies` - *Optional* ZIP file containing WDL files that are used to resolve import statements.
+* `workflowDependencies` - *Optional* ZIP file containing workflow source files that are used to resolve import statements.

 Regarding the workflowInputs parameter, in case of key conflicts between multiple input JSON files, higher values of x in workflowInputs_x override lower values.
 For example, an input specified in workflowInputs_3 will override an input with the same name in workflowInputs or workflowInputs_2.
 Similarly, an input key specified in workflowInputs_5 will override an identical input key in any other input file.